abhisheks008/ML-Crate/Instagram Influencers Analysis/Model/README.md

 ## Goal

-The goal of this project is to analyse differnt influencers of Instagram.
+The goal of this project is to analyse different influencers of Instagram.
 ## Dataset
 I have Downloaded this dataset from kaggle website.
 Here is the link: https://www.kaggle.com/datasets/syedjaferk/top-1000-instagrammers-world-cleaned